lthms/soap.coffee-lthms/site/posts/CleopatraV1.md

 - **HTML Files:** This requires no particular set-up, since HTML is the *lingua franca* of `soupault`.
-- **Regular Coq files:** Coq is a system which allows to write machine-checked proofs, and it comes with a source “prettifier” called `coqdoc`.
+- **Regular Coq files:** Coq is a system which allows writing machine-checked proofs, and it comes with a source “prettifier” called `coqdoc`.
 [Learn more about the generation process for Coq files](https://src.soap.coffee/soap.coffee/lthms.git/tree/site/cleopatra/Contents/Coq.org?id=9329e9883a52eb95c0803a46560c396d149ef2c6).